Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Assignments/Visualization-5.md

 # FEW 2.5 Visualization 5

-Visualization with canvas.
+Visualization with D3.

-Your goal with this assignment is to create a visualization.
-You must use canvas for this assignment.
-Think of things that make canvas useful and unique.
+Your goal is to create a data visualization using D3.
+D3 has a steep learning curve and many features which make it a little overwhelming to get started with.
+Don't worry about this.

-Use circles
+Start with a one of hte example on the D3 page [here](https://github.com/d3/d3/wiki/Gallery).
+Choose one of these examples and recreate it with a different dataset.

-Add to your gihub pages.
+Add to your visualization to your GitHub pages.

 | Area         | 0                 |               1 |               2  |
 |:-------------|:------------------|:----------------|:-----------------|